Constraint effective action and critical correlation functions at fixed magnetization: Comparison to Monte Carlo simulations

 Table~\ref{tab:DeltaI} reports the universal amplitude obtained from FRG and MC.
 The LPA yields $\Delta I = -0.983$, whereas DE2 gives $\Delta I = -0.73(6)$.
 The quoted uncertainty for DE2 corresponds to one quarter of the difference between the LPA and DE2 results, as explained above.
 The MC results show $\Delta I$ moving from $-0.8393(1)$ toward $-0.7878(1)$ as $L$ increases, demonstrating convergence toward the thermodynamic limit value.
 This is consistent with the DE2 result within the error bars.

-In two dimensions, \cref{fig:rate_2d_MC_FRG}, the rate function obtained from MC is already converged at $L=128$ for the range of $s$ accessible, and there are no visible finite size corrections.
+In two dimensions, \cref{fig:rate_2d_MC_FRG}, the rate function obtained from MC is already converged at $L=128$ for the range of $s$ accessible, and there are no visible finite-size corrections.
 We find that the DE2 overshoots quite strongly the value of the minimum of the rate function, with a $\Delta I\simeq -4.8$ compared to the MC result $\Delta I\simeq -3.13$.
 This shows that the DE2 is less reliable in two dimensions than in three dimensions, as expected.

-We now turn to the analysis of the momentum dependence of the constraint correlation functions, using the function $A(\p_n;s)$. \cref{fig:Acphic_3d} shows its first three modes extracted from Monte Carlo simulations, plotted alongside the $\cZ$ function at LPA and DE2.
-The lowest Monte Carlo modes lie almost entirely within the DE2 result, up to error bars and closely follow its amplitude and form, up to the statistical noise.
+We now turn to the analysis of the momentum dependence of the constraint correlation functions, using the function $A(\p_n;s)$. \cref{fig:Acphic_3d} shows its first three modes extracted from Monte Carlo simulations, plotted as functions of $s$ alongside the $\cZ$ function at LPA and DE2.
+The lowest modes obtained from Monte Carlo simulations lie almost entirely within the DE2 result, up to error bars, and closely follow its amplitude and form, up to the statistical noise.
 Note that the LPA result already gives the typical amplitude of $A(\p_n;s)$ around $s=0$, even though it cannot describe its magnetization dependence.
 While strictly speaking $\cZ(s)$ corresponds to $A(\p_2;s)$ only, the fact that $A(\p_3;s)$ and $A(\p_4;s)$ are also well approximated by $\cZ(s)$ implies that $\cGamma(\p;s)$ has a quadratic dependence in $\p$ at small enough $\p$.
-(Recall that the dimensionfull $\cGamma^{(2)}$ scales as $L^{-2+\eta}$, as expected.)
+(Recall that the dimensionful $\cGamma^{(2)}$ scales as $L^{-2+\eta}$, as expected.)

 Together with our results for the rate function in three dimensions, this confirms that the DE2 expansion faithfully captures all significant features of the Monte Carlo data, and that the derivative expansion is a good approximation for the constraint effective action in three dimensions.